MarioMingarro/ClimaRep/README.md

 **mh_rep()**

-Estimates the current environmental representativeness of the areas defined by polygon within the climate space of climatic_variables.
+Estimates the current climate representativeness of the areas defined by `polygon` relative to the climate space spanned by `climatic_variables` across the `study_area`.
-It calculates Mahalanobis distance for each cell from the climate centroid of the input polygon and identifies cells within a specified threshold distance or percentile as "represented".
+It calculates Mahalanobis distance for each cell from the climate centroid of the input `polygon` and identifies cells within a specified threshold distance or percentile as "representativeness".

 `mh_rep(polygon, col_name, climatic_variables, th, dir_output, save_raw)`